 From the archives

-The 10 trickiest foods to match with wine
+The 10 trickiest foods to pair with wine

 It may be true that most wines fall out with such ingredients as artichokes or hot curries but they may be the kind of wines you wouldn’t be inclined to drink with those dishes anyway.